The-Oracle-AT/WPA_Blog/Wolfie/src/content/blog/Finding your study Method 2.md

 4. __Don’t Force It.__ If you are unable to study and aren’t under any pressure to, don’t!
 You are better off having fun and studying when nothing is holding you back.
 Remove All Distractions
-5. __Limit screen time__ – especially when you are about to sleep or stud.: Now more than ever we are bombarded with social media feeds and as fun as these short Tik-Tok videos are to watch, every time you visit Tik-Tok you are practicing how to limit you attention span to smaller time periods.
+5. __Limit screen time__ – especially when you are about to sleep or study.
+Now more than ever we are bombarded with social media feeds and as fun as these short Tik-Tok videos are to watch, every time you visit Tik-Tok you are practicing how to limit you attention span to smaller time periods.
 6. __Manage stress and anxiety__ – do not be swayed by negative emotions or thoughts.
 You must have power over your mind and some control over the extent to which your emotions distract you.
 (You may not be able to do this now, but anyone can gain control over their mental